vardaansinha/devops/_posts/2023-03-27-AWSDevolpment.md

 ### Diagram
-To Truly understand Nginx and why we are using it, it is imortnat to compare it to other web servers?
+To Truly understand Nginx and why we are using it, it is important to compare it to other web servers?
 Compare NGINX with lighttpd in a Venn Diagram, and place the image below: